Visualizing Microbial Agroecology

 Description:

-Science-based information was presented to the audience around the impact of soil acidification on soil health and plant nutrition, as well as nitrogen management for optimum use efficiency.
-A panel was utilized to increase audience engagement, and the Liberating Structures tools were utilized for two co-innovation opportunities within the agenda to synthesize content.
+Science-based information was presented to the audience around the impact of soil acidification on soil health and plant nutrition, nitrogen management for optimum use efficiency, and the fundamentals of mycorrhizae.
+A panel was utilized to increase audience engagement around nutrient use efficiency, soil acidification, and pollinators.
+The Liberating Structures tools were utilized for two co-innovation opportunities within the agenda to support synthesis of content.
 The evaluations from the audience were positive about the inclusion of these activities.

 Outcomes and impacts:

-Fifty participants, that included a heavy representation of crop advisers and conservationists were present and engaged throughout.
+Fifty participants, that included a heavy representation of crop advisers and conservationists from the Washington and Idaho dryland grain production system, were present and engaged throughout.

 Acidic Soils Solutions in the iPNW - a three part workshop series